Title:PLACE/Ladywell

 Client: Studio Raw & Lewisham Council

-Occupying the site of the former Ladywell Leisure centre, vacant land pending redevelopment, PLACE/Ladywell offers a short-term solution to the high demand for housing in the Borough.
+Occupying the site of the former Ladywell Leisure centre, the building was placed upon vacant land pending redevelopment.

 Anticipating these forthcoming changes, I was tasked by Studio Raw, alongside Tearlach Byford and Jeff Lambert to share and discuss the plans with local residents.

 We designed an open and welcoming space situated within a nook of hoarding that surrounded the development.
-Interactive panels provided the basis of the consultation, displaying different ways for community members to share their ideas.
+Interactive panels provided the basis of the consultation, displaying different ways for community members to share their their thoughts about the plans and their ideas for the future of the site.
+The space was also used to host community-led events.

-All insights gathered throughout this process were compiled and shared with Lewisham Council to inform the future use of the building and site.
+All insights gathered throughout this process were compiled and shared with Lewisham Council to inform the future use of the site.
 This included the provision of a community cafe and creative workspace.

 Email me: hello@sophie-hardcastle.com